- Download our Ho Chi Minh City Schools Guide

 Motorbike taxis in Ho Chi Minh City

-Motorbike taxis are by far the best and most efficient way to get around in Ho Chi Minh City.
+Motorbike taxis are by far the most efficient way to get around in Ho Chi Minh City.
 They can easily be found anywhere in the city, with drivers lining the pavement waiting for customers.

 Expats should make sure they set a price before starting a journey.
 This is imperative and will save one from being overcharged at the end of the journey.